flutter/flutter/specs/style.md

   // calls register(element) and unregister(element) respectively on those
   // StyleDeclaration objects, where element is the element that was passed
   // to the constructor, if not null
-  // then, it calls element.renderNode.cascadedValueAdded/cascadedValueRemoved
+  // then, it calls element.renderNode.cascadedValueChanged
   // for each property on the object

   // the inherited getDeclarations() method returns all the frame